rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 - What things with versions do we have?
 - What versions are we currently at?
 - Is there a newer version available?

+The answer to these questions can be managed nicely by creating a simple *version inventory list* with the following basic information:

+- Name - unique name that can be reliably used in paths and identifiers
+- Type - a distinction that allows eventual automation of version lookups
+- k8sapps - core applications deployed with GitOps from a git repo
+- Commands - sand-alone commands created to work with cluster (`klogin`, admin tools, etc.)

 .
 These things can be grouped as follows: